 Metz (Lorraine)

-The historic town in Lorraine hosts one of France’s largest Christmas markets after Strasbourg and Paris.
-From the cathedral square (place d’Armes) to place Saint-Louis, they are five different markets. ► Read more
+The historic town of Lorraine hosts one of France’s largest Christmas markets after Strasbourg and Paris.

 Nancy (Lorraine)

-The festive market puts emphasis on the character of Saint-Nicolas.
-The Unesco-listed Place Stanislas welcomes a superb Christmas tree while the Ferries wheel of Place de la Carrière offers a breathtaking view of the town. ► Read more
+The Unesco-listed Place Stanislas welcomes a superb Christmas tree while the Ferries wheel of Place de la Carrière offers a breathtaking town view. ► Read more

 Montbéliard (Franche-Comté)

-With its rich display of Christmas lights, the is certainly one of the most beautiful Christmas markets I’ve ever visited! ► Read more
+With its rich display of Christmas lights, it is certainly one of the most beautiful Christmas markets I’ve ever visited! ► Read more

 Annecy (Savoy)